spoonapps/docs/doc/quick_start/what_is_spoonium/quick_start.md

 Containers are created from an image or from multiple images.
 They hold everything needed for applications to run, and they can be run/started/stopped/removed, and more.

-You can turn a container into a custom image template using the `spoon run` command.
+You can turn a container into a custom image template using the `spoon commit` command.

 [Read more](http://spoonium.net/docs/about) about how Spoonium works.